Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 event.wait(10)
 ```

-If you launch this script with python 3, you'll see:
+If you launch this script with Python 3, you'll see:

 ```bash
 $> python3 str_encode_thread.py